-Regardless of the concentration, all students pursuing our major will receive personal instruction and one-on-one mentoring and advising.
-Majors are also encouraged to take courses from related disciplines on relevant topics in order to personalize their education.
+Regardless of major, minor, or concentration, students pursuing our degrees will receive personal instruction, one-on-one mentoring, and advising.
+Students will also take courses from related disciplines on relevant topics to personalize education and career goals.

 Students in our program can expect to have mostly small classes that are intimate and offer opportunities to gain and apply the skills needed to meet real-world challenges for a multitude of careers.
 In fact, our majors are required to engage in experiential learning through either an internship or scientific research as part of the senior thesis capstone.
 Students can also choose to pursue cooperative learning, which is a special course that allows students to use an existing employment setting as an opportunity to apply sociological knowledge and gain course credit.

 Finally, the program offers courses using serval modalities including face-to-face instruction (FTF), online asynchronous (OLS), synchronous courses with live streaming (HYS), and the Hyflex model (HYF) which is a multimodal course that allows students to choose how they attend (FTF, OLA, or HYS).
 This makes our program extremely flexible for those who must deal with time constraints due to full-time employment and/or family obligations.